 DEFENSIVE STATS PER GAME (Lower # is Better):

 The Maple Leafs are championship contenders, but they have seen their chances go up and down this season.
 In our pre-season forecast they had a 3.6% chance of winning it all.
-On 10/16 they had a 10.7% chance before dropping to 3.3% on 11/4.
-From the start of the season to now their chances are up significantly to 6%.
-They have a 29.3% chance of winning their division.
-They are projected to finish #1 in the conference and have a 99% chance of making the playoffs.
-They have a good shot at getting home court advantage in the first round (81%).
-Their chances of getting out of the first round is 63% and their chances of reaching the conference finals is 29.2%.
-Based on the odds, they have a 20% chance of winning the East (4/1) and an 11.1% chance of winning it all (8/1).
-In simulations they make the Finals 12.9% of the time.
+On 11/4 they had a 3.3% chance before increasing to 16.4% on 2/11.
+From the start of the season to now their chances are up significantly to 13.6%.
+They have a good shot at getting home ice advantage in the first round (90%).
+They have a 75% chance of reaching the conference semi-finals and a 43.9% chance of reaching the conference finals.
+Based on the odds, they have a 22.2% chance of winning the East (7/2) and a 12.5% chance of winning it all (7/1).
+In simulations they make the Finals 22.7% of the time.

 Strength of Schedule Getting Much Tougher

 Maple Leafs' Championship Forecast Changes